 Where can I buy the book?

-You can buy the book from all good bookshops
+Or you can buy the book from all good bookshops

 This is part of a series of blogs where I showcase books fortnightly on Thursdays.
 Subscribe to my blog to get notifications by emailing email@example.com

 If you are a publisher, author or even a reader and have a book you recommend I read and showcase please get in touch on the email above.

 Click here to read part 1 of my Book Recommendations Blog: Sexuality and Gender for Mental Health Professionals